TRISPHAT

-TRISPHAT (full name tris(tetrachlorocatecholato)phosphate(1−)) is an inorganic anion with the formula P(O_{2}C_{6}Cl_{4})_{3}^{−} often prepared as the tributylammonium ((C_{4}H_{9})_{3}NH^{+}) or tetrabutylammonium ((C_{4}H_{9})_{4}N^{+} salt.
-The anion features phosphorus(V) bonded to three tetrachlorocatecholate (C_{6}Cl_{4}O_{2}^{2−}) ligands.
+TRISPHAT (full name tris(tetrachlorocatecholato)phosphate(1−)) is an inorganic anion with the formula P(O2C6Cl4)(3-), often prepared as the tributylammonium ((C4H9)3NH+) or tetrabutylammonium ((C4H9)4N+) salt.
+The anion features phosphorus(V) bonded to three tetrachlorocatecholate (C6Cl4O2(2-)) ligands.
 This anion can be resolved into the axially chiral enantiomers, which are optically stable (the picture shows the Δ enantiomer).

 The TRISPHAT anion has been used as a chiral shift reagent for cations.
 It improves the resolution of ^{1}H NMR spectra by forming diastereomeric ion pairs.

 Preparation

-The anion is prepared by treatment of phosphorus pentachloride with tetrachlorocatechol followed by a tertiary amine gives the anion:
+The TRISPHAT-containing salt is prepared by treatment of phosphorus pentachloride with tetrachlorocatechol followed by an addition of a tertiary amine: